 It is also helpful to fill in descriptions and unique identifiers for your designs.
 These can be placed in the description and ID fields of the design.
 For more information, check out our article on Labeling Your Designs.

 In Flexitive, a Workflow option is available for each design.
 The Workflow option allows you to label each of your designs as one of the following:

 You can sort the designs in your library by their current workflow status using the filter in the top left corner of the middle panel.

 In addition to making designs easily identifiable, the Live and Archived have additional advantages.

 If a design is marked as Live, the design becomes 'locked' for editing.
 If a user tries to edit a design that is locked for editing, a warning message will appear.
 For more information, check out our article on Locked Design.

 Archived designs are hidden from view in the middle panel when the Workflow Status filter is set to All.
-Hiding Archived designs keeps your sub-categories clean and easy to manage.
+Hiding Archived designs keeps your sub-folders clean and easy to manage.
 You can always access an Archived design by changing the Workflow Status filter to Archived.

 Adapting an Existing Structure